BolajiAyodeji/lightning/DEPLOYMENT.md

 ### Github

-Lightning enables connection to github via Github Apps.
-The following github permissions are needed for the github app:
+Lightning enables connection to GitHub via GitHub Apps.
+The following GitHub repository permissions are needed for the github app:

 | **Resource** | **Access**     |
 | ------------ | -------------- |